gravitational/teleport/docs/4.4/config-reference.md

     keep_alive_interval: 5m
     keep_alive_count_max: 3

+    # Determines the internal session control timeout cluster wide, this value will
+    # be used with enterprise max_connections and max_sessions.
+    session_control_timeout: 2m

     # License file to start auth server with.
 Note that this setting is ignored
     # in open-source Teleport and is required only for Teleport Pro, Business
     # and Enterprise subscription plans.